ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Method

 During training, rather than denoising from pure Gaussian latents, T2V models denoise from partially noisy video latents and optimize the following latent diffusion objective:

-where $\epsilon$ is the Gaussian noise added to the clean video latent, $z_t$ represents noisy video latent at timestep $t$ derived by the diffusion forward pass~\citep{ho2020denoising,rombach2022high}, and $e_c$ is the conditional embedding generated from $c$ using a text encoder, such as CLIP~\citep{radford2021learning}.
-The denoising network $\epsilon_\theta(z_t, e_c, t)$, typically a U-Net~\citep{ronneberger2015u}, is tasked with predicting the noise $\epsilon$.
-In this network, the conditional embedding $e_c$ interacts with the latent representations through cross-attention mechanisms, guiding the model to generate diverse, semantically accurate videos based on the provided text descriptions.
+where $\epsilon$ is the Gaussian noise added to the clean video latent, $z_t$ represents the noisy video latent at timestep $t$ derived by the diffusion forward pass~\citep{ho2020denoising,rombach2022high}, and $e_c$ is the conditional embedding generated from $c$ using a text encoder~\citep{radford2021learning}.
+The denoising network $\epsilon_\theta(z_t, e_c, t)$, typically a U-Net~\citep{ronneberger2015u} or a Diffusion Transformer (DiT)~\cite{peebles2023scalable}, is tasked with predicting the noise $\epsilon$.
+In this network, the conditional embedding $e_c$ interacts with the latent representations through attention mechanisms, guiding the model to generate diverse, semantically accurate videos.